tldr-pages/tldr/pages/common/git-log.md

 `git log --oneline`

-- Show the graph of commits in the current branch:
+- Show a graph of commits in the current branch:

 `git log --graph`